 The coffee/tea serving occurs right next to the front door.
 Another congested area.

 People speaking to guests during breakfast/dinner cannot be visible to everyone seated with the current layout.
+I.e., having line of sight with all diners would be desirable.
 It would also be helpful to be able to hear the speakers more easily.

 Having a handicap-accessible indoor bathroom in the lodge would be a great asset.

 Better ventilation and lighting for dining would be helpful.
+Preferably natural lighting.

 We purpose to be a family friendly, community camp.
 Yet we have feedback from guests, typically newer guests but not always, that they do not feel welcome, and that the large family groups or veteran friends groups tend to come across as cliquish.
 (This is not meant to be judgmental.
 It is natural for family and friends to focus attention on each other, especially when they are together for only a week.)
 One way in which this manifests itself is a sense of exclusion at meals.
-There is also a bit a sense of privileged hierarchy/order to the current dining layout that suggests families with infants should sit on one area, families with kids should sit another area, and adults without younger kids in another area.
+There is also a bit a sense of privileged hierarchy/order to the current dining layout that suggests families with infants should sit on one area, families with kids should sit another area, and adults without younger kids in another area, evoking a feeling of being second class guests.
 Moreover, wouldn’t it be nice if, say, two families of four were able to eat a meal together?
 Are there dining room/table arrangements that facilitate the ‘intimacy’ of meal sharing with relative strangers while preserving the opportunity for intimacy of dining in small groups?

-Our current dining space maxes out at 72 seats, which is also the upper limit of the number of guests in Camp.
-When Camp is full, the managers (currently a husband and wife with two daughters) family cannot eat with the guests, or cannot count on it.
+Our current dining space capacity is 72 seats.
+When Camp is full, the managers (currently a husband and wife with two daughters) family cannot all eat with the guests, or cannot count on it.
+Nor can the occasional relative staying –off-Camp, or the occasional evening guest speaker.

 Wheelchair access to and seating at some dining room tables without impeding traffic flow could be improved.

+There is some feedback from our guests that the dining areas are too crowded in some of the space – hard to get to/from into/out of inside seats given the current spacing.

+It would be desirable to allow, in the case of inclement weather on otherwise outside barbeque picnic evning, the possibility of setting up the barbeque foods self-serve inside while also having the entire dining area available.

+Improved ventilation and lighting in the main lodge and bringing it up to electrical code would all be desirable.

+It seems fairly apparent that meeting this general list of needs fundamentally requires more space.
+Re-purposing/re-use of existing space does not offer a feasible solution.

+Out of Scope: We are not considering the following items specifically as needs as part of this activity, although they had been suggested by some in the CRC community:

+Solar panels on the lodge roof.
+This is a very contentious subject that would be highly unlikely to go forward in the foreseeable future for several reasons.

+Relocating the current ramp on the west side of the lodge porch.
+With the current lodge layout, there is no better place to put it.
+However, this does not preclude it being relocated as part of an overall design.

+A screened porch, either new or part of the existing.
+There would be very little support for this as a need.

 Constraints/Considerations